 Network.
 Network.
 Network.

-Networking can be as hard as it sounds-pitching yourself, you hopes and dreams while making small talk over hors d'oevres with people who are likely complete strangers.
+Networking can be as hard as it sounds—pitching yourself, your hopes and dreams while making small talk over hors d'oeuvres with people who are likely complete strangers.

 But as overwhelming as it may seem, all panel members agreed that it is integral to success.
 Bush said she received consistent encouragement and opportunities as a student in the Sigmund Weis School of Business to attend networking events.

-"It made me get comfortable talking to people," Bush said.
+"It made me get comfortable talking to people," she said.

 Fight for Yourself